Generic filters

 TAGS

-Before you make a decision on which radio mic system/s to purchase there are a few important things to consider.
-To begin with you will need to decide how many radio mic systems you require and what type they need to be, i.e. Handheld, Lapel (often referred to as lavalier or clip-on) or Headset?
+Before you decide on which radio mic system/s to purchase there are a few important things to consider.
+To begin with, you will need to decide how many radio mic systems you require and what type they need to be, i.e. Handheld, Lapel (often referred to as lavalier or clip-on) or Headset.

 Which Radio Mics to Choose?